Chart Color Schemes

 Wantirna is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Wantirna's dwelling structure, as per the latest Census, consisted of 90.1% houses and 9.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 83.4% houses and 16.7% other dwellings.
+Wantirna's dwelling structure, as per the latest Census, consisted of 90.1% houses and 9.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 83.4% houses and 16.7% other dwellings.
 Home ownership in Wantirna stood at 40.4%, with mortgaged dwellings at 39.0% and rented ones at 20.6%.
-The median monthly mortgage repayment was $2,167, exceeding Melbourne metro's average of $2,000.
-Median weekly rent in Wantirna was $427, higher than Melbourne metro's $400.
+The median monthly mortgage repayment was $2,167, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Wantirna was $427, compared to Melbourne metro's $400.
 Nationally, Wantirna's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing